 The history of Aston Martin Cars

 The history of Aston Martin cars begins in 1913, with the formation of Bamford and Martin Limited to produce sports cars with real character, class and performance.
-Two years later the name Aston Martin was registered but the company closed for the remainder of the First World War, being refounded upon cessation of hostilities.
+Two years later the name Aston Martin was registered but the company closed for the remainder of the First World War, only restarting upon cessation of hostilities.

 Robert Bamford left the company is 1920, necessitating additional funding and the following year the first competition car bearing the Aston Martin name was produced.
 The car went on to make an appearance in the French Grand Prix in 1922.
 The company went bankrupt in 1924, surviving through new funding, but despite this investment the company once again went bankrupt in 1925!